 Weigh Station Etiquette

-With everyone in a hurry to get where they want to go.
-However, when at a weigh station it’s best to hold your tongue and remain calm.
+With everyone in a hurry to get where they need to be, it’s definitely a pain in the butt to stop at a weigh station, however, when at a weigh station, it’s best to hold your tongue and remain calm.
 If you argue or don’t do as you are told, it will just cause even more delays for you.
 Another important thing when you go through the weigh station is to keep your ticket for your records.
-This way you have proof you are compliant and shouldn’t have any additional trouble later.
+Keep all records on you at all times so you have proof.
+Plus, you will be more compliant and won’t have any additional issues later.

 How to Get Out of Weigh Station Stops